Cmattila/GRASS-NB/README.md

 Display the 95% ETI CrI of each beta for the HS based model.
 Within the plot, along the x-axis are the names of the features and above are their respective groups.
-Here with so many features, the text size is a small for legibility and a bit crowded, further adjustments needed with the and arguments, but left in to show function implementation.
+Here with so many features, the text size was set quite small and remains a bit crowded for the current plotting ratio, further adjustments needed with the *base_size* and *bracket_base_size* arguments, but left in to show function implementation.

 ``` r
 inclusion <- local_credible(HS_group_offset_space$Beta, local.p.ths = 0.95)  # 0/1 vector